Atmospheric Science

 Your Atmospheric Science Faculty Advisor

-For more information about specific course and unit requirements please refer to the Atmospheric Science Major Requirements or Prof. David Romps, faculty advisor, at romps@berkeley.edu, 377 McCone.
+For more information about specific course and unit requirements please refer to the Atmospheric Science Major Requirements or Prof. David Romps, faculty advisor, at romps@berkeley.edu, 377 McCone Hall.

 The Atmospheric Science minor is also offered in EPS.
 For more information on how to declare the minor, please see here.